May 26, 2016

 The Theology of Karl Barth, pp. 364-5

 Of course, the problem remains, as von B notes elsewhere, that the Christian is indeed, in some sense, both sinner and saint.
 In our pre-resurrection existence, sin is real — but holiness is also real.
-The former does not require an absolute Nein over against a holy life, my life, in Christ.
 Both penitence and charity can and do constitute the visible holiness of the Church, as indeed even John Webster notes the Church’s “constitutive character of its holiness” (p.
 76) in its prayer for God’s enactment of his holiness in the Church.